 The other thing that private browsing is useful for is checking your email on somebody else’s computer – no danger of cookies lying around letting them back into your email account once you’ve gone.

-If you are using Windows 7, all you have to do is right-click on the icon in the taskbar and choose the InPrivate option.
+If you are using Windows 7 or 8, all you have to do is right-click on the icon in the taskbar and choose the InPrivate option.
 You can also click and hold the left mouse button on the icon, and slide your mouse up… the menu will pop up and you can choose it there.

 Create a Shortcut to Open Private Browsing Mode

-If you haven’t made the switch to Windows 7 yet, you can still create your own shortcut manually.
+If you haven’t made the switch to Windows 7 yet, or you just want to make a new shortcut, you can still create your own shortcut manually.
 Simply create a new shortcut to Internet Explorer, and add the following to the end (after the quotes).

 The final path should look similar to this, depending on your system: